Skip to main content

 • to promote training.

-The Care reform package I of May 12, 2022 contains measures that improve the position of employees in the care sector, trainees, those affected by care and their relatives.
+The Care reform package I, introduced on May 12, 2022 contains measures that improve the position of employees in the care sector, trainees, those affected by care, and their relatives.

 In May 2023 the Care reform package II was presented.
 You can find out more about the changes for people in need of care and their relatives by clicking on the relevant topic below: